rozek/node-red-flow-startpage/README.md

 * `Title` - the title of the found document
 * `Description` - a short description of the found document

-If `msg.status` has a different value than 200 or 204, `msg.payload` contains an error message describing the error that occurred
+If `msg.status` has a different value than 200 or 204, `msg.payload` will contain an error message describing the error that occurred

 ### Example ###